 LANSING, Mich.
-(WLNS)—“All of a sudden it just the atmosphere changed and it just rocked us,” said Jacob Skriba.
+(WLNS) – “All of a sudden the atmosphere changed and it just rocked us,” said Jacob Skriba.

-“I was given this opportunity to heal through legos, through something I love.”
+“I was given you know this opportunity to heal through Legos, through something I loved.”

 So piece by piece his work gave him his own peace while helping him rebuild his own life.

 “Like our lives, LEGO is one brick or one step at a time and that’s very very freeing and very therapeutic.”

 It’s work that inspired him to start his own organization called Bullets to Bricks.
 Today he gives out free LEGO sets to veterans with the hope they can do to others what it did for him.